dav2019/java-app/README.md

 # How to use this Simple Calculator

 1. Choose and click the numbers
-2. Click a operator(plus +/minus -/times X/divide /)
+2. Click an operator(plus +/minus -/times X/divide /)
 3. Choose and click the numbers again
 4. Click the equal '=' button to reveal the result in two decimal place
 5. Click the clear button if you want to calculate different numbers otherwise, if you want to use the result to calculate.
-Click a operator(plus +/minus -/times X/divide /) !
+Click an operator(plus +/minus -/times X/divide /) !
 6. Choose and click the numbers again
 7. Click the equal '=' button to reveal the result in two decimal place
-8. repeat step 5
+8. Repeat step 5

 ---